speed-highlight/core/README.md

 | atom-dark           | ❌       | ✅  |
 | visual-studio-dark  | ❌       | ✅  |

-## Wiki 👀
+## Documentation 👀

-Further in-depth documentation for the API and other topics is in our [Wiki](https://github.com/speed-highlight/core/wiki)
+Further in-depth documentation for the API and other topics is in our [Wiki](https://github.com/speed-highlight/core/wiki) and our [Documentation](https://speed-highlight.github.io/core/doc/)

 ## License 📃